mbukowicz/mbukowicz.github.io/_posts/2020-05-31-how-kafka-stores-messages.md

 they can be deleted but more on that later).

 I guess it all boils down to architectural decisions that Kafka creators had to make.
-And setting this limitations should simplify some performance and replication considerations.
+And setting this limitations should have simplified some of performance and replication considerations.